johnnewman/watchtower/README.md

 Video files are sent to Dropbox in small chunks as soon as motion is detected.
 Splitting the recording into small files keeps network failures from adversely affecting the overall quantity of saved footage.

 Because the bytes of the h264 stream are broken into files, the files are not cleanly separated by header frames.
 For smooth playback, the data will need to be concatenated into a single file.
-To help with this, a bash script located at `ancillary/mp4_wrapper.sh` will combine the videos for each motion event into one file and will convert the h264 format into mp4 using _link to MP4Box_.
+To help with this, a bash script located at `ancillary/mp4_wrapper.sh` will combine the videos for each motion event into one file and will convert the h264 format into mp4 using [MP4Box](https://gpac.wp.imt.fr/mp4box/).

 #### Config